Felix & Paul Studios

-Felix & Paul Studios is a Canadian creator of immersive virtual reality (VR) entertainment.
+Felix & Paul Studios is a Montreal-based creator specializing in virtual reality (VR) entertainment.
 The studio is known for its originals Space Explorers: The ISS Experience, and Traveling While Black.

 Felix & Paul Studios is recognized as an official implementation partner by the ISS National Lab.
 The studio has earned five Canadian Screen Awards, two Primetime Emmy Awards, and a Daytime Emmy, along with numerous other awards and acknowledgments.

 History

 Felix & Paul Studios was founded in 2013 by directors Félix Lajeunesse and Paul Raphaël and producer Stéphane Rituit.
-Lajeunesse and Raphael teamed up to co-direct music videos and commercials.
+Lajeunesse and Raphaël teamed up to co-direct music videos and commercials.
 Eventually, they turned their attention to immersive cinematic experiences, creating 3D film installations.
 Felix & Paul Studios' first VR experience, Strangers With Patrick Watson, was released at South by Southwest in 2014.

-Selected filmography

-Space Explorers: The ISS Experience

-Space Explorers: The ISS Experience, produced in association with Time Studios is the largest production ever filmed entirely in space.
+The experience, filmed in Patrick Watson’s studio, features the Canadian musician writing and performing an original song.
+The camera system and capture technology to create the experience were designed and built by the studio.